 Looking back, I don’t think there is anything I would change, this 14 day Croatia itinerary had a bit of everything - beaches, sightseeing, historic towns and national parks.
 We really did have a great two week trip.

 Maybe you’re wondering why Dubrovnik is not on my itinerary?
 Well, we were lucky enough to have spent one day in Dubrovnik on a previous cruise holiday, so we decided to explore other parts of Croatia that we hadn't seen before.
 However, if you wanted to add Dubrovnik to the above itinerary, I would suggest having one less day in Split and Makarska and possibly skip Plitvice Lakes National Park, this will give you enough time to have 2 days in Dubrovnik and allow for travel time.
 Dubrovnik is certainly one of the most popular places to visit in Croatia, and it would make a great addition to this itinerary.

 Key information for travelling to Croatia:

 How to get to Croatia?

-The two main international airports in Croatia are Split and Zagreb.
+By Plane: The two main international airports in Croatia are Split and Zagreb.
 Split is often the most convenient airport to fly into as it is centrally located in the country.
 Split is also known for having good public transport links, making it a great place to start your trip from.
 Both Split and Zagreb airports have shuttle buses which connect the airport with the central bus station in the city.
 You can find out more and purchase tickets for either the Split or Zagreb airport shuttle bus here.

 What's the best way to get around Croatia?